olkin/trufla-coding-test/README.md

 #Bonus

 - Well documented readme to run the project
-- Build docker containers to run the projec tlocally on docker.
+- Build docker containers to run the project locally on docker.
 - Have automatic deployments set up on a successful pipeline on GitHub or Gitlab
 - Build CI/CD using gitlab pipeline that deploys to AWS Free tier account.
 - Build automated test.